kbazl3/GuitarShop/README.md

 <h5>Passport Local - https://github.com/jaredhanson/passport-local</h5>

 I used passport local auth to allow the admin user to login securely.
 I learned a lot about what it takes to keep confidential information hidden from the client side.
 Processes like salt and hashing is crucial when using local authorization.
-I was very please with how easy Passport Local made this for me.
+I was very pleased with how easy Passport Local made this for me.

 <h5>ngAnimate - https://docs.angularjs.org/api/ngAnimate</h5>
 I didn't get to dig into ngAnimate as much as i'd like but I did accomplish adding a neat animation to every route change which I though was pretty cool.  ngAnimate made it real simple to do this and I think it's